Applying for a Notary Public Commission

 - You must sign your oath before another notary or officer authorized to administer oaths.

 - If you plan on performing electronic notarial acts (e-notarization), per West Virginia Code §39-4-19, you must also complete and submit the application for E-Notariztion Authorization (Form N-2), [see note and image below].
 There is no fee to file the E-Notarization Authorization application.

 - You must provide proof of the type of bond (assurance) the applicant carries, per West Virginia Code §39-4-20(d).
-If you are submitting surety in the form of a bond, only a form issued by the Secretary of State is permitted to be used (see Notary Public Surety Bond section below.)
-Otherwise, you must indicate on the application the type of certification of coverage under one of the different types of insurance policies.
+If you are submitting surety in the form of a bond, only a form issued by the Secretary of State is permitted to be used [see Notary Public Surety Bond (Form N-SB1)

 - If your current commission is due to expire and you wish to keep the same month and day of expiration, please be sure to include that on the application form and apply at least two weeks prior to your expiration date.

 - If you are applying as a state or local government notary for the official duties of a state or local governmental entity (see West Virginia Code §39-4-31), your supervisor must provide a letter requesting your appointment.
 Government notaries are required to maintain a surety in the form of a bond as required by West Virginia Code §39-4-20(d).
 Notaries public for state government agencies are likely to be covered by the agnecy's insurance policy through the West Virginia Board of Risk and Insurance Management (BRIM).
 BRIM will provide surety bond coverage (Bond) for state employees who apply to become a Notary Public or renew an existing commission provided they do so as a Government Notary Public.